apache/opendal/bindings/c/upgrade.md

 # Upgrade to v0.42

-The naming convention for C binding has been altered since version 0.41.
+The naming convention for C binding has been altered.

 ## Struct Naming